FrankReiser/ReiserRT_FlyingPhasor/README.md

 This tone generator evolved out of a desire to generate complex exponential waveforms (sinusoids) fast and accurate.
 The traditional way of doing this, involved repeated calls to sin and cos functions with an advancing, radian input argument.
 This produces accurate results, at least over a limited domain interval.
-However, it is computationally intensive, not very fast, and subject to domain range issues.
+However, it is computationally intensive (not fast), and subject to domain range issues.

 If a continual sequence of complex values are what is required for an application.
 The task of generating this sequence can be accomplished by simply rotating a phasor around the unit circle.